WebAssembly/component-model/design/mvp/Concurrency.md

 ## Interaction with the start function

-Since any component-level function with an empty signature can be used as a [`start`] function, there's nothing to stop an `async`-lifted function from being used as a `start` function.
-Async start functions are useful when executing general-purpose code at initialization time, e.g.:
-* If the top-level scripts of a scripting language are executed by the `start` function, asychrony arises from regular use of the language's concurrency features.
-For example, in JS, this takes the form of [top-level `await`].
-* If C++ or other OOPLs global object constructors are executed by the `start` function, these can execute general-purpose code which may use concurrent I/O APIs.

-Since component `start` functions are already defined to be executed synchronously before the component is considered initialized and ready for its exports to be called, the natural thing for `start` to do when calling an `async`-lifted function is wait for the callee to reach the ["returned" state](#returning).
-This gives `async` `start` functions a simple way to do concurrent initialization and signal completion using the same language bindings as regular `async` `export` functions.

-However, as explained above, an async task can always continue executing after reaching the "returned" state and thus an async task spawned by `start` may continue executing even after the component instance is initialized and receiving export calls.
-These post-return `start`-tasks can be used by the language toolchain to implement traditional "background tasks" (e.g., the `setInterval()` or `requestIdleCallback()` JavaScript APIs).
+All start functions (both component-level and Core WebAssembly start functions called via `core instance` definition) implicitly have the component-level function type `func()`, i.e., they are synchronous and take and return no arguments.
+Based on the above description of synchronous functions, this means that start functions may not block before returning.
+However, if a component-level start function is lifted using the async ABI, it *may* block after calling `task.return`, and may thus serve as a long-running "background task" to which work can be dispatched (e.g., via the `setInterval()` or `requestIdleCallback()` JavaScript APIs).
 From the perspective of [structured concurrency], these background tasks are new task tree roots (siblings to the roots created when component exports are called by the host).
-Thus, subtasks and threads spawned by the background task will have proper async callstacks as used to define reentrancy and support debugging/profiling/tracing.

-In future, when [runtime instantiation] is added to the Component Model, the component-level function used to create a component instance could be lowered with `async` to allow a parent component to instantiate child components concurrently, relaxing the fully synchronous model of instantiation supported by declarative instantiation and `start` above.
+As a Preview 3 follow-up [TODO](#TODO), component type definitions should be extended to allow an `async` effect that declares that component instantiation is allowed to [block](#blocking).
+This would be necessary to implement, e.g., JS [top-level `await`] or I/O in C++ constructors executing during `start`.

 ## Async ABI